MohamadCS/FuzzyMac/README.md

 ## CLI Tool

-A seperate tool to send commands to the main application
+A seperate tool to send commands to the main application using the local server opened by main application.

-### Usage
-- '--sep' : Seperator used between entries in stdin.
-- '--mode' : "find" or "input": input returns the query input, find is the regular fuzzy find.
-- '--title' : The title of the prompt.
-- '--preview-file' : enable file preview(if the entry is a file and the file format is supported)

-**NOTE**: The piped data will be ignored if mode is not "find".

 ## Install